 The Atlantic Classical Orchestra commissions Zhou for a violin concerto to be premiered by Grammy-nominated violinist Caroline Goulding and the orchestra’s artistic director Stewart Robertson in 2015.
 Press

 The Cincinnati Symphony conducted by Mei-Ann Chen premieres Zhou's "Poem from a Vanished Time," a CSO commission.
-Cincinnati Enquirer describes the work as “lush, neo-impressionistic,” and “one of the most creative – and most enjoyable – concerts heard at Music Hall this season…Zhou, 30, was present to receive the crowd’s warm applause.”
+The 15-minute work, conceived to be a modern day Scheherazade, features prominent, heart-warming solos from the concertmaster and tells a fascinating story of a disappearing past.
+The Cincinnati Enquirer describes the work as “lush, neo-impressionistic,” and “one of the most creative – and most enjoyable – concerts heard at Music Hall this season…Zhou, 30, was present to receive the crowd’s warm applause.”